arashid-sh/loopQA/README.md

   - To check if node and npm is installed run `node -v` and `npm -v` in your terminal
 - Clone this repo to your local machine and navigate to the root of the folder
+- Type `npm i` to install dependencies
 - Type `npx playwright install` to install playwright browsers
-- Type `npm i` to install dependencies
-- To run all tests type `npm run test`
+- To run all tests, type `npm run test`.
+If you would like to see the tests run in 'headed' mode, type in 'npm run
-- To view the report type `npm run report`
+- To view the report, type `npm run report`

 ## UI Mode